achebrol/develop-mobile-apps-with-csharp-and-azure/docs/chapter3/index.md

 ## Options for Analytics on Azure

-There are three basic ways you can record telemetry within Azure:
+There are two basic ways you can record telemetry within Azure:

 1. Visual Studio App Center
 2. Azure Monitor
-3. Backend-only Telemetry
+3. Azure Monitor with Backend-only telemetry

 We'll take a look at each of these, but let's do a basic comparison.